 Suspected Issue and Proposed Solution

 Windows Event Logs are notoriously challenging to work with, leading to a demand for products that can filter out the noise and extract meaningful information.
-I suspect the ADAudit Plus code may examine event properties, match the “TargetUserName,” and disregards any entry ending with a "$." and that AD Audit Plus incorrectly assumes that such entries only represent system accounts leading to the vulnerability described.
+I suspect the ADAudit Plus code may examine event properties, match the “TargetUserName,” and disregard any entry ending with a "$."
+AD Audit Plus incorrectly assumes that such entries only represent system accounts leading to the vulnerability described.
 Consequently, a legitimate Windows user account (non-system) would be invisible to the product.